vaadin/framework/CONTRIBUTING.md

     For backwards compatibility, Font Awesome is loaded by default

+    Closes #123456

 ## Example breakdown

 Start with a good Commit message in imperative form.
-Reference a ticket number if applicable:

-    Create a Valo icon font for icons used in Valo (#18472)
+    Create a Valo icon font for icons used in Valo

 ### Describe the problem: